Jabulani-N/holbertonschool-monty/README.md

 - biggest deal is we msut learn how this "opcode" works. besides that, we're just playing with a linked list.

+- - looks like it's just a normal code, looking at someone else's.

+- - consider further looking, to be sure there really is nothing odd about this project.